apacheignite/documentation/sql/distributed-queries-20.md

 [/block]
 ## SqlFieldsQueries

 Instead of selecting the whole object, you can choose to select only specific fields in order to minimize network and serialization overhead.
-For this purpose, Ignite implements a concept of `fields queries`.
-Basically, `SqlFieldsQuery` accepts a conventional ANSI-99 SQL query as its constructor​ parameter and executes it, as shown in the example below.
+For this purpose, Ignite implements a concept of `fields queries`. `SqlFieldsQuery` accepts a conventional ANSI-99 SQL query as its constructor​ parameter and executes it, as shown in the example below.
 [block:code]
 {
   "codes": [